-So if you are feeling slightly sedate after the holidays, if your jeans are no longer your best friends and the energy in your house is solely confined to what is coming through the fuse board.
-I recommend you kick-start 2012 with the healthy habit of exercise.
+Are you feeling slightly sedate after the holidays?
+Have your skinny jeans stopped being your best friend and the energy in your house is confined to what is coming through the fuse board.
+What about kickstarting this year with the healthy habit of exercise?

 You may already have an exercise routine, if you do, well done keep up the good work.
 If you don’t and your joints need some flexing here’s how I recommend you get started